March 17, 2020

 The Importance Of Disaster Recovery Testing

-You’ve recovered from the shock of a disaster due to server failure or a recent flood that damaged all your computers, and you probably thought the worst is over.
+So, you’ve recovered from the shock of a disaster due to server failure or a recent flood that damaged all your computers, and you probably thought the worst is over.
 Unfortunately, you may not be out of the woods yet.
-Even though you backed up all your important data, you find out the backups failed, and your business has ‘frozen over’.
+Even though you backed up all your important data, you find out the backups failed.

 Disaster recovery testing has to be done in order to validate your business continuity plan.
-Depending on the solution (not all solutions include an on-site device that can virtualize instantly), you should test that your backups are recoverable through:
+Depending on the solution, you should test that your backups are recoverable through:

-- Your onsite-business continuity device (to ensure that your device is able to recover your data in seconds right from the device itself)
+- Your onsite-business continuity device (to ensure that your device can recover your data in seconds right from the device itself)

 - The cloud-to-onsite location (to check download speeds and effects on resources)

-- Offsite-cloud virtualization, also known as disaster recovery as a service (DRaaS)
+- Offsite-cloud virtualisation, also known as disaster recovery as a service (DRaaS)

 Your first disaster recovery test will likely be an eye opener, but it will make it easier to identify and resolve issues.
 Testing every quarter will validate that you’re doing the right thing for your business.